symbol/symbol-docs/source/getting-started/first-application.rst

     :delim: ;
     :widths: 20 30 50

-    Divisibility; 0 ; The mosaic won't be divisible, no one should be able to send “0.5 tickets”.
+    Divisibility; 0 ; The mosaic units must not be divisible, no one should be able to send "0.5 tickets".
     Duration; 1000; The mosaic will be registered for 1000 blocks.
-    Amount; 1000000; The number of tickets you are going to create Supply mutable; True; The mosaic supply can change at a later point.
+    Amount; 99; The number of tickets you are going to create.
+    Supply mutable; True; The mosaic supply can change at a later point.
     Transferable; False; The mosaic can be only transferred back to the mosaic creator.

 .. code-block:: bash

-   nem2-cli transaction mosaic --amount 1000000 --supply-mutable --divisibility 0 --duration 1000
+   nem2-cli transaction mosaic --amount 99 --supply-mutable --divisibility 0 --duration 1000

 2. Copy the MosaicId returned in the ``monitor confirmed`` tab after the transaction gets confirmed.